patrickn/neaveynet-hugo/content/post/how-can-anyone-be-so-stupid-1.md

 ---
-title: How Can Anyone Be So Stupid pt 1
+title: How Can Anyone Be So Stupid? pt 1
 author: patrick
 banner: /img/2017/08/15/keys.jpeg
 date: 2017-08-15T15:31:18+01:00